misa-dd/service-template/README.md

   3. Install Helm: `brew install kubernetes-helm`
   4. Init Helm: `helm init`

+## Build and Deploy

-All of the following should be executed within the service-template directory...
+All of the following should be executed within the `service-template` directory...

 To build a local Docker image: `make docker-build`